 The National Rapporteur reports on Trafficking in Human Beings and Sexual Violence against Children in the Netherlands.
 The Rapporteur is assisted by a team of staff members who together constitute the Bureau of the Dutch Rapporteur.

 The Dutch Rapporteur works independently and reports to the Dutch government.
 The government responds to the report to Parliament.
-The reports of the Rapporteur are public and can be found on this website (go to: Publications).
+The reports of the Rapporteur are public and can be found on this website (Publications).
 The Rapporteur is not a complaints body and has no power of criminal investigation.

 The Bureau of the Dutch Rapporteur keeps in contact with and gathers information from authorities, organisations and individuals involved in the prevention and combating of human trafficking and sexual violence against children and in giving assistance to victims.
 For their information, the Rapporteur and his staff have access to criminal files held by police and judicial authorities.
 Because human trafficking and sexual violence against children often have an international element to them, the Bureau also has many contacts abroad and co-operates with international organisations.